w3c/tdm-reservation-protocol/proposals/proposal-odrl.md

 This profile uses one value from the ODRL Vocabulary for the `leftOperand`:

-- `spatial` creates a constrain on a geographical location of the TDM Agent.
+- `spatial` creates a constraint on a geographical location of the TDM Agent.

 This profile uses one value from the ODRL Vocabulary for the `operator`: